Nathan Anderson

-Natan Anderson is the founder of Hindenburg Research, a New York-based investment research firm known for its investigative reports and short-selling strategies.
+Nathan Anderson is the founder of Hindenburg Research, a New York-based investment research firm known for its investigative reports and short-selling strategies.
 When he announced the closure of Hindenburg in 2025, the Wall Street Journal called him "Wall Street’s Pre-Eminent Short Seller".

 Childhood and early career

 Anderson's exact birth date is not publicly known, but he was reported to be 38 years old as of early 2023.
 Anderson grew up in the state of Connecticut, where he attended an Orthodox Jewish day school.
 He is the son of a university professor and a nurse.
 During a business podcast, Anderson recalled that he had tried to convince the head rabbi of his school that the Book of Genesis was compatible with the modern theory of evolution.

 He earned a degree in international business from the University of Connecticut.
 Between March 2004 and January 2005, he worked as an ambulance driver in Israel.

 He has qualified for two financial professional certifications: Chartered Financial Analyst (CFA) and Chartered Alternative Investment Analyst (CAIA).

 He began his financial career working for FactSet Research Systems Inc. He later described his experiences to the Wall Street Journal, saying: "I realized they were doing a lot of run-of-the-mill analysis; there was a lot of conformity."
 He then took a job vetting potential investments for the private wealth management services of wealthy people.
 After this initial experience, he founded his first firm, ClaritySpring.